7mind/izumi-chibi-ts/README.md

 ## Features

-DITS brings the power of distage's staged dependency injection to TypeScript:
+distage brings the power of distage's staged dependency injection to TypeScript:

 - **Fluent DSL** for defining dependency injection modules
 - **Type-safe bindings** using TypeScript's type system